 When it comes to accommodation, there are many budget and luxury hotels as well as few guest houses and hostels in the hills of the town of Wadi Musa.

 Exploring all of Petra’s highlights in just a couple of days is a very strenuous experience and you’re probably better off booking a property located as close to the visitor’s centre.

-During my most recent visit to Petra I partnered up with Mövenpick Hotels Jordan and was invited to stay at the Mövenpick Resort Petra, a luxury property located two minutes away from the visitor’s centre.
+During my most recent visit to Petra, I partnered up with Mövenpick Hotels Jordan and was invited to stay at the Mövenpick Resort Petra, a luxury property located two minutes away from the visitor’s center.

 Besides a great interior design and a super friendly staff, the Mövenpick Resort Petra also has a sunset terrace and many restaurants for you to enjoy an incredible culinary taste of the wonders of Jordan.

 You can make a booking for this and more properties via our Booking.com Affiliate Link of Wonders!